purplebugs/elastic-data-tool/elasticsearch-data-setup.md

 ### Create transform and calculate human to alpaca ratio 🦙 🧮

 - TODO filter out alpacas that are dead 🦙 😢

-- TODO Order by highest percent, show top 10 only
+#### Script field to existing index

-#### No transform with script field
+- For all municipalities (there are 80) return top 10 human to alpaca ratio

 ```
 GET alpaca-anita-population-by-municipality/_search